edge-cloud/www.edge-cloud.net/_posts/2013-06-24-network-troubleshooting-via-arista-eos-shell.md

 If you read the blog post <a href="https://www.edge-cloud.net/2013/06/07/measuring-network-throughput/" title="Measuring Network Throughput" target="_blank"><em>Measuring Network Throughput</em></a>, you will remember that TCP throughput depends on the link latency and the TCP window size.

-In the above example we didn&#8217;t specify the TCP window size, but used the standard Linux auto-tuning TCP buffer limit.
+In the above example we didn't specify the TCP window size, but used the standard Linux auto-tuning TCP buffer limit.
 Here Arista has already done some tuning for us and set this auto-tuning TCP buffer limit to 4096 KByte.

 <pre>[user@ams-core01a ~]$ cat /proc/sys/net/ipv4/tcp_rmem
 4096    87380   4194304